 The Wayfair Supreme Court decision is over a year old but states are still making changes to their sales tax laws – specifically their nexus thresholds.
 This has left ecommerce sellers unsure of their liability.
 In this post, we’ll review some the latest economic nexus updates and tips on how to stay compliant.

 Recently, we've seen some changes to many economic nexus thresholds in several states.
 New York, California, Texas, Ohio and many others are continuing to modify their thresholds over a year after Wayfair v.
-South Dakota.
+South Dakota1.

 Why are states doing this?
 The simple answer is revenue.
 Over a year out from Wayfair, states are starting to better understand the impact of the court ruling and legislators are getting involved.
 As a result, many states are starting to alter their economic nexus thresholds to capture more revenue.